Home > Health insurance Marketplace > Michigan

 Issuer | Percent Increase |

-Your premium change might be quite different from the average that applies to your insurer, as it also depends on where you live (rates vary by region for each carrier), your age, and your income.
+Your plan’s pre-subsidy premium change might be quite different from the average that applies to your insurer, as it also depends on where you live (rates vary by region for each carrier), the specific plan you have, and your age.

 For perspective, here’s an overview of how average premiums have changed in Michigan’s individual/family market over the years: